tag1consulting/goose/README.md

 cargo run --example simple -- --manager --expect-workers 2 --host http://local.dev/ -v
 ```

-This configures a Goose manager to listen on on all interfaces on the default
+This configures a Goose manager to listen on all interfaces on the default
 port (0.0.0.0:5115) for 2 Goose worker processes.

 ### Goose Worker

 At this time, a Goose process can be either a manager or a worker, not both.
 Therefor, it makes sense to launch your first worker on the same server that
 the master is running on.
+If not otherwise configured, a Goose worker will
+try to connect to the manager on the localhost.
 This can be done as folows:

 ```
 cargo run --example simple -- --worker -v
 ```

 In our above example, we expected 2 workers.
 The second Goose process should
 be started on a different server.
-This will require telling it where the
+This will require telling it the host where
-Goose manager proocess is running.
+the Goose manager proocess is running.
 For example:

 ```
 cargo run --example simple -- --worker --manager-host 192.168.1.55 -v
 ```

-Once all expected workers are running, the distributed load test will start.
-In
+Once all expected workers are running, the distributed load test will
+automatically start.
+We set the `-v` flag so Goose provides verbose output
-our example, the load test will run until it is canceled.
-You can cancel the
+indicating what is happening.
+In our example, the load test will run until
-manager or either of the worker processes, and the test will stop on all servers.
+it is canceled.
+You can cancel the manager or either of the worker processes,
+and the test will stop on all servers.

 ## Roadmap